unilogies/bumsys/README.md

-# This repository has been removed due to security issue.
-We are working on it and update soon...
+# This repository has been temporarily taken down due to a security issue.
+We are actively addressing the situation and will soon bring it back to you with a new version and enhanced features.
 #
 #